FahimSG/FahimSG/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working at Sparta Global
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Ansible and Terraform
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: fkalam@spartaglobal.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...